What is Audit Procedures?

 #1 – Substantive Audit Procedures

 Substantive procedures are processes, steps, tests performed by auditors, which creates conclusive evidence regarding accuracy, completeness, existence, disclosure, rights, or valuation of assets/ liability, books of accounts, or financial statements.
-For any procedure to be concluded as substantive audit procedures auditor should collect enough audit evidence so that another competent auditor when applies the same procedure on the same documents, makes the same conclusion.
-Substantive audit procedure can be regarded as complete checking.
-Auditor usually uses substantive audit procedure when he is of opinion audit area includes a high frequency of risk.
+For any procedure to be concluded, the auditor should collect enough audit evidence so that another competent auditor when applies the same procedure on the same documents, makes the same conclusion.
+It can be regarded as complete checking.
+Auditor usually uses this procedure when he is of opinion audit area includes a high frequency of risk.

 #2 – Analytical Audit Procedures

 Analytical procedures can be defined as tests/ study/ evaluations of financial information through analysis of plausible relationships among both financial and non-financial data.
 In simple language, certain checks/tests conducted by auditors based on study/ knowledge/ previous year figures to check and form an opinion on financial statements.
 Depending on the audit area, the analytical audit procedure may differ.
 For example, the auditor may compare two sets of financial statements of the same entity about two different financial years or sometimes may compare two separate entities’ financial data for obtaining audit evidence.

 Types of Audit Procedures

 - Observation – Under this technique of audit, the auditor usually tries to inspect others doing/ performing a particular process.
 E.g., An auditor may observe steps followed in processing GRN against goods purchased.

 - Recalculation – Under this audit method, the auditor usually crosses the checks information presented by the client.
 This is generally used in case of checking mathematical accuracy.

 Practical Examples of Audit Procedures

 - The auditor may evaluate customer outstanding balance like by preparing debtors’ ageing schedules etc. The auditor may compare the same for two different audit periods and find conclusions based on thereon.
 Like if there is no change in credit policy, no major change in sales, debtors balance should almost be the same, etc.